emidec/emidec.github.io/_pages/about.md

 ---

-I'm a Full Professor in the Department of [Computer Science and Engineering](https://www1.cs.ucr.edu) at the University of California, Riverside.
+I'm a Professor at University of California, Riverside.
+I'm affiliated with the Department of [Computer Science and Engineering](https://www1.cs.ucr.edu) and the [RAISE](raise.ucr.edu/) Institute.
-Until June 2023, I was at University College London ([UCL](http://www.ucl.ac.uk/)), where I served as Director of the Academic Center of Excellence in Cyber Security Research ([ACE-CSR](https://www.ucl.ac.uk/cybersecurity-centre-of-excellence/)) and Head of the Information Security Research Group ([ISRG](https://sec.cs.ucl.ac.uk)).
+From 2013 to 2023, I was at University College London ([UCL](http://www.ucl.ac.uk/)), where I served as Director of the Academic Center of Excellence in Cyber Security Research ([ACE-CSR](https://www.ucl.ac.uk/cybersecurity-centre-of-excellence/)) and Head of the Information Security Research Group ([ISRG](https://sec.cs.ucl.ac.uk)).

-In September 2023, I founded the Security and Privacy Advanced research Lab ([SPALab](https://spalab.cs.ucr.edu)), a research group with members from both UCR and UCL.
+In September 2023, I started the Security and Privacy Advanced research Lab ([SPALab](https://spalab.cs.ucr.edu)).
-I have a PhD from [UC Irvine](https://www.cs.uci.edu), advised by [Gene Tsudik](https://www.ics.uci.edu/~gts/).
+I got my PhD from [UC Irvine](https://www.cs.uci.edu), advised by [Gene Tsudik](https://www.ics.uci.edu/~gts/).
-During my PhD, I spent a few months on research internships at NEC in Heidelberg (2008), INRIA Rhone-Alpes (2009), and Nokia in Lausanne (2010).
+While in grad school, I did internships at NEC in Heidelberg (2008), INRIA Rhone-Alpes (2009), and Nokia in Lausanne (2010).
 After graduating, I worked as a Research Scientist at [Xerox PARC](http://www.parc.com/) from 2011 to 2013.

-**Please note that I am not recruiting any new students (interns, masters, PhD, etc.) until September 2026.
-I apologize if I do not reply to inquiries about open positions.**

 ### Research